azulus/panoramit/README.md

 This module requires that Hugin is installed and available via the command line, you may install it from here: http://sourceforge.net/projects/hugin/files/

-If you wish to convert your output image to a non-tif file, please install graphicsmagick and make sure that `convert` is available on the command line.
+If you wish to convert your output image to a non-tif file, please install graphicsmagick and make sure that `gm` is available on the command line.

 Usage: